 There are a number of shops throughout the boardwalk.
 Most don’t offer anything overly unique, but there are a couple of specialty stores.
 Wyland Galleries is also worth checking out.
 It has a large inventory of Disney-themed paintings and other artwork.

-The Board Inn is absolutely a top-tier Deluxe resort.
+The Boardwalk Inn is absolutely a top-tier Deluxe resort.
 Even though it lacks in the “wow” factor you get from a resort like the Animal Kingdom Lodge or the Wilderness Lodge, it makes up plenty of ground with its style and activity level.

 Immersion is something that plays a big role in the overall resort experience and the Boardwalk does a great job of it.
 The resort layout is designed so that the buildings wrap around the boardwalk.
 This layout does a lot to help you block out the rest of the world.

 The Boardwalk’s physical location is just as good at the Beach & Yacht Club’s.
 The only real difference between the two is that they are on opposite sides of Crescent Lake.
 Epcot is a short 10-minute walk from the Boardwalk.
 Hollywood Studios is a 15-minute walk.
 Friendship Boats also dock at the Boardwalk, so it’s very simple to get to the parks by waterway.
 And the Disney Skyliner can get you to all Epcot area resorts and over to Hollywood Studios.

 #3 Swan & Dolphin Hotels